-Ichor Therapeutics, a biotechnology company that focuses on developing drugs for age-related diseases, announced a series A offering to bring its LYSOCLEAR product for age-related macular degeneration and Stargardt's macular degeneration through Phase I clinical trials.
+Ichor Therapeutics, a biotechnology company that focuses on developing drugs for age-related diseases, announced a Series A offering to bring its LYSOCLEAR product for age-related macular degeneration and Stargardt's macular degeneration through Phase I clinical trials.
 In 2014, Ichor Therapeutics completed a material and technology transfer agreement for rights to concepts and research pioneered by SENS Research Foundation.
-In 2017 Ichor announced LYSOCLEAR, a recombinant enzyme product that selectively localizes to the lysosomes of RPE cells where A2E accumulates, and destroys it.
-Ongoing studies suggest that LYSOCLEAR is safe and effective at targeting A2E, eliminating up to 10% with each dose.
-This product would be the first clinical candidate based on concepts and research pioneered by the SENS Research Foundation.
+LYSOCLEAR, which Ichor announced in 2017, is a recombinant enzyme product based on extending SRF's prior work that selectively localizes to the lysosomes of RPE cells where A2E accumulates, and destroys it.
+Ongoing studies suggest that LYSOCLEAR is safe and effective at targeting A2E, the main toxin driving these diseases, eliminating up to 10% with each dose.
+This product would be the first clinical candidate based on concepts and research pioneered by SENS Research pioneered by SENS Research Foundation.

-Oisin Biotechnologies reports that they have made significant progress in showing that their vector works, efficiently transducing cells and delivering their DNA construct which can kill targeted cells on command.
-Oisin closed a \$500K oversubscribed convertible debt round in mid-December and are working towards a substantial Series A in the next few months that would go towards a Phase 1 Clinical Trial.
+Oisin Biotechnologies is focused on the genetic elimination of unwanted cells, but without involving the immune system as with our Buck project (see above).
+Oisin reports significant progress in showing that their vector works, efficiently transducing cells and delivering a DNA construct which can kill targeted cells on command.
+Oisin closed a \$500K oversubscribed convertible debt round in mid-December and is working towards a substantial Series A in the next few months that would take it towards a Phase 1 clinical trial.